 Just like our PPC machine, this one takes work.
 For best results, it also takes long-term work – but there’s a key difference.
 Your PPC machine gives you money back only when you put money in and generate your daily campaign visits.

 With the SEO machine, it’s true that the more you put in, the more you’ll get out.
 But you’re putting in that ongoing work to maximize your results, not because the revenue meter hits 0 as soon as you stop.
 If you stop, the machine will continue humming for the long-term, continuing to reward previous efforts with brand awareness and revenue.

-Speaking of the funnel, when you acquire traffic at the top of the funnel through SEO, you’re setting yourself up for future business.
-You may be generating thousands of top-of-funnel clicks today without an immediate conversion, but you’re teeing up your brand for a great deal of conversion success down the road.
+Speaking of the funnel, when you get more traffic at the top of the funnel through SEO, you’re setting yourself up for future business.
+You may be generating thousands of top-of-funnel (ToFu) clicks today without an immediate conversion, but you’re teeing up your brand for a great deal of conversion success down the road.
 And with SEO, you’re doing this 24/7/365, further strengthening your overall ROI.

 SEO results compound over time

 The reason many enterprises channel most of their search budget to PPC and don’t spend enough on SEO is because of how the two work.
 When you put your dollar into the PPC machine, you get $2 back.
 When you put your dollar into an enterprise SEO strategy…nothing happens immediately.
 So the next day, you feed it another dollar, and…nothing happens.
 And it’s going to go on like this for a while until one day, you start seeing 50 cents, then $1, then $2, then $3, $4 and $5.

 And then it’s going to keep going.
 Even if you never spend another dollar on that particular optimized page or content push, the return will continue if the page continues appearing in the SERPs and the content is valuable to the searcher.